kauboy26/transmogrifier/README.md

 # About
 Transmogrifier is a compiler targeting the LC3 ISA.
 The project is more or less done, other than some polishing that may be required in a few places.
-Some sample files can be found [here](https://github.com/kauboy26/transmogrifier/blob/master/sample_files/model_program.txt).
+Some cool programs and their sample source files can be found [here](https://github.com/kauboy26/lc3-collection).

 The entire compiler was written in "pure" Python.
 If you go through the source code of the modules used in the compiling process (look in the `core` folder), you'll see that only the `random` library was used.
 Since the lexer and parser were hand-written, the syntax-error diagnosing capabilities of the compiler are limited although I've tried to make the error messages as helpful as possible.
 In the future, **expect the entire compiler to be re-written**, with the help of tools like `flex` and `bison`.
 The re-written compiler will have wonderful diagnostic messages and optimizing capabilites.